 How to Train a German Shepherd

-German Shepherds are exceptionally intelligent and are, therefore, pretty easy to train as long as you follow the correct steps.
+German Shepherds are exceptionally intelligent and are, therefore, pretty easy to train if you follow the correct steps.

-Experts in canine behavior say you should train your German Shepherd steadily when still a puppy.
+Experts in canine behavior say you should train your German Shepherd steadily while it is still a puppy.
 Your pet will learn what is expected of him from a young age, which helps your dog be more at ease and confident.

-While most of us already know that the best time to bring home a puppy is between eight and ten weeks old, we might be interested in learning that the puppy’s social training should begin a little before that.
+While most of us know that the best time to bring a puppy home is between eight and ten weeks old, we might be interested in learning that the puppy’s social training should begin a little before that.

 According to scientists, between 3 and 12 weeks is crucial in a puppy’s socialization.
-The socialization and training experiences in this period have lasting effects on the dog’s adult behavior.
+This period’s socialization and training experiences have lasting effects on the dog’s adult behavior.

 Good training during this period makes a German Shepherd puppy respond better to humans.
-Lack of training at this age can make some dogs untrainable and unapproachable as an adult.
+Lack of training at this age can make some dogs untrainable and unapproachable as adults.

 Research testing the tendency of dogs to “go with the crowd” revealed that dogs would stick to what they have learned and not conform to other dogs’ behavior even under different manipulated situations.